sendblocks/sendblocks-cli/README.md

 ## Project Initialization

-Use the `init` command to initialize the project, this will configure your folder (or a given folder) for use with the `sendblocks-cli` tool as well as initialize it with a sample `functions.yaml` configuration which will deploy an echo function.
+Use the `init` command to initialize the project, this will configure your folder (or a folder you've provided as an argument) for use with the `sendblocks-cli` tool as well as initialize it with a sample `functions.yaml` configuration which will deploy an echo function.

 **IMPORTANT NOTE**: If you're trying to initialize a project that's already got files in it, ensure that the files listed are safe before proceeding!